50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 4: Tucson, Arizona – Desert‑Modern Private Residence

-Use: In a Tucson desert‑modern villa, white limestone tiles were selected for indoor living areas and shaded courtyards to reflect heat and complement minimalist design.
+Use: In a Tucson desert‑modern villa, refined white polished limestone pavers were selected for indoor living areas and shaded courtyards to reflect heat and complement minimalist design.

 Implementation: Oversized 36″×36″ polished limestone slabs were installed with tight micro-joints and treated with a heat-reflective seal.
 Perimeter gravel beds provided drainage, preventing water staining.